A former assistant US attorney explains why Michael Cohen is likely to flip — something Trump’s allies seem to have conceded

 “Without exception, a person facing a prison term cooperates,” he said, adding however that he didn’t “accept the notion of ‘flip.'”

 “‘Flip’ means to me that when faced with the potential of spending time in jail, he will tell the truth,” he continued.
-“I don’t think that was what the president was concerned about and that’s not what I’m concerned about.”
+“I don’t think that was what the president was concerned about, and that’s not what I’m concerned about.”

 Goldberg suggested that Cohen would make up information on Trump to help get himself some “leniency.”

 The White House has sought to distance Trump from Cohen, meanwhile.
-White House press secretary Sarah Huckabee Sanders told reporters earlier this week that the two have “still got some ongoing things” but “the president has a large number of attorneys.”
+The White House press secretary, Sarah Huckabee Sanders, told reporters earlier this week that the two had “still got some ongoing things” but “the president has a large number of attorneys.”

 But Saturday morning, Trump sought to push back against the assertion that Cohen would flip if faced with charges, blasting a New York Times story on the subject.

-Trump tweeted that the Times and reporter Maggie Haberman were “going out of their way to destroy Michael Cohen and his relationship with me in the hope that he will ‘flip.'”
+Trump tweeted that The Times and its reporter Maggie Haberman were “going out of their way to destroy Michael Cohen and his relationship with me in the hope that he will ‘flip.'”

-The president, who dined with Cohen at Mar-a-Lago in the weeks the preceded the raid and phoned him in the days that followed to “check in” on him, said his attorney is “a fine person with a wonderful family.”
+The president, who dined with Cohen at Mar-a-Lago in the weeks before the raids and phoned him in the days that followed to “check in” on him, said his attorney was “a fine person with a wonderful family.”

 “Michael is a businessman for his own account/lawyer who I have always liked & respected,” he continued.
 “Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories.
 Sorry, I don’t see Michael doing that despite the horrible Witch Hunt and the dishonest media!”